pimutils/khal/doc/source/configspec.rst

 The default section begins with a **[default]** tag.
 Some default values and behaviours are set here.

-.. _default-debug:

-.. object:: debug

-    whether to print debugging information or not

-      :type: boolean
-      :default: False

 .. _default-default_calendar:

 .. object:: default_calendar